Alabama Chanin: Alabama Chanin

 The making of the brand Alabama Chanin is the culmination of what Project Alabama symbolized.

-Alabama Chanin is rooted in the tenets of the Slow design movement.
+Alabama Chanin is rooted in the tenets of the Slow Design movement.
 Known for its "eco-chic" influences, Natalie launched the Alabama Chanin line in 2006.
 Tied with the slow design movement, Chanin is also known for being at the forefront of the zero-waste movement by trying to implement sustainable solutions through her brand.
 Historical evidence reveals indigenous people, Egyptian kaftans, and Pre-industrial society consciously tried to make garments without any excess waste.
-In the past, textiles were treated preciously as they were known for being scarce, which lead to their consciousness with waste.
-Whereas, after the Industrial Revolution, technology developments were able to increase production and lower costs, allowing for textile waste to be less of a concern.
+In the past, textiles were treated preciously as they were known for being scarce, which lead to their consciousness of waste.
+Whereas, after the Industrial Revolution, technological developments were able to increase production and lower costs, allowing for textile waste to be less of a concern.
 All the garments are made with either organic or recycled materials by the hand of local artisans.
-The company employs local women aged twenty to seventy, to help sew one-of-a-kind, handmade garments, preserving the region’s dwindling tradition of quilting.
+The company employs local women aged twenty to seventy, to help sew one-of-a-kind, handmade garments, preserving the region's dwindling tradition of quilting.
 Any waste fabric is used as an embellishment, patchwork, or appliqué as a way of using the re-manufacturing process.
-From low-value waist garments, the new products created here have value imbued through the skills of the workers and the story told through the label.
+From low-value waste garments, the new products created here have value imbued through the skills of the workers and the story told through the label.

-Production Operations
+Production operations

 Chanin originally sourced materials solely from local thrift stores, but with increased orders, the company began relying on bulk shipments from Salvation Army.
 Pieces are made from 100% organic cotton, often sewn by hand through a group of artisans using a cottage industry method of operation.
 Certified organic cotton jersey is sourced from select Texas farmers, then sent to North Carolina to be spun into thread, and then knitted in South Carolina before either returning to North Carolina to be dyed.
 If the garments are being dyed with indigo, they go directly back to Florence where they are hand-dyed in a small dye house.
 At Building 14, Chanin's factory in Florence, workers cut, paint, and prepare for our artisans here in Florence.
 While machine-made garments are sewn in-house, hand-sewn garments are made out-of-house by select artisans.
 Every garment is numbered and signed by the artisan who constructs it.
-At an Alabama Chanin do-it-yourself women’s sewing seminar at Blackberry Farm resort in Eastern Tennessee, Chanin stated, “During an average production run, Building 14 (Chanin’s factory in Florence) can produce around 120 garments a day vs. the 120,000 dozen that were manufactured a day by Tee Jays, the company that once occupied the space”.
+At an Alabama Chanin do-it-yourself women's sewing seminar at Blackberry Farm resort in Eastern Tennessee, Chanin stated, "During an average production run, Building 14 (Chanin's factory in Florence) can produce around 120 garments a day vs. the 120,000 dozen that were manufactured a day by Tee Jays, the company that once occupied the space".
 While garments can range from $248 to over $2,000, the company's goal is not to cater specifically to the wealthy.
 It is more about honest transparency of garment production and the value of quality handiwork and sweatshop-free clothing manufacturing.
 In 2015, she expanded the machine-made garments line to include a home goods collection.